ICC World Cup: Rohit Sharma reminds Ian Chappell of Aravinda de Silva

-Batsman's fine knock against Bangladesh at Melbourne reminded one of the discipline displayed by the great Sri Lankan during his century in the 1996 World Cup final against Australia at Lahore, writes Ian Chappell
+Batsman's fine knock against Bangladesh at Melbourne reminded one of the discipline displayed by the great Sri Lankan during his century in the 1996 World Cup final, writes Ian Chappell

 Sydney: In a tournament where match winners and taking wickets in the middle overs are a crucial component, India has excelled in both categories.